Put your growth on autopilot

 But what exactly is it?
 Well, it’s really simple.

-A referral code is a special identifier created by numbers, letters, symbols or a combination of all of them.
+A referral code is a unique alphanumeric identifier that tracks which customer sent each referral and automates reward distribution.
+Unlike generic discount codes, referral codes are tied to individual advocates, allowing businesses to track WHO referred a new customer, not just WHERE the traffic came from.
 The goal of a referral code is to give referrals access to rewards, at the same time a system tracks where the referred people come from.

 The other question is: where are referral codes used?